 Learn how to make an old school classic dish with this easy gluten-free recipe!
 Tender GF salisbury steaks use oats instead of bread crumbs to bind the hamburger patties, and are smothered with a rich and flavorful mushroom gravy that will leave you wanting to lick your plate clean!

-Not only does this gluten-free salisbury steak recipe satisfy a hearty, yet affordable gluten-free dinner, it earns a stamp of approval from family, and can be served as a kid-approved gluten-free meal.
+Not only does this gluten-free salisbury steak recipe satisfy a hearty, yet affordable gluten-free dinner, it earns a stamp of approval from family, and can be served as a kid-approved gluten-free meal, especially when served with a side of cheesy hash brown casserole.

 Both the hamburger steaks and mushroom gravy are gluten-free and dairy-free for an allergen-friendly, comforting dinner.
 However, the rich and flavorful old school taste will bring back fond memories of retro family dinners and cafeteria lunches!